-Because all the world’s a trade-off.
+That’s because all the world’s a trade-off.
 And all those great advantages come with a price tag attached.
 For a long time the tag has been too high for many teams.
-In this blog post I am going to discuss the issue that was (and still is, in some cases) a very significant part of the aforementioned price – microservices debugging difficulties.
-Then, I will recommend tools and platforms that can help overcome these problems, because microservices aren’t going anywhere.
+In this blog post I am going to discuss the issue that was (and still is, in some cases) a very significant part of the aforementioned price – difficulties in debugging microservices.
+Then, I will recommend tools (one of which is our own production debugger Lightrun) and platforms that can help overcome these problems, because microservices aren’t going anywhere.

 Before we start, though, let’s clearly define a few things.
-First of all – “microservices” and “serverless” – these are two different things.
+First of all, “microservices” and “serverless” are two different things.
 Well, right, pretty often microservices are built using serverless architecture, and pretty often the serverless architecture is used bearing microservices in mind.
-And yet, serverless’s main goal is to reduce the total cost of ownership of an application, i.g.reduce the cost of managing servers and usage bill – and it has nothing to do with microservices.
-It is still possible to build a monolithic web application running entirely on AWS ElasticBeanstalk or Azure AppService or deploy a microservice on top of nginx server running on EC2.
+And yet, the main goal of serverless is to reduce the total cost of ownership of an application – i.e. reduce the cost of managing servers and usage bill – and it has nothing to do with microservices.
+It is still possible to build a monolithic web application running entirely on AWS ElasticBeanstalk or Azure AppService or deploy a microservice on top of a nginx server running on EC2.

-After this subtle but legally important distinction – it’s important to mention that I will still address serverless debugging issues alongside microservices debugging ones – since they interpolate very often.
+After this subtle but legally important distinction, note that I will still address serverless debugging issues alongside microservices debugging issues since they interpolate very often.

-Another important thing to mention is that the microservices architecture is just a subclass of a more broad and comprehensive cloud-native paradigm, which introduces even more challenges for development teams (which are out of the scope of this post).
-But whether you deployed microservices in the public cloud or totally on-prem – you will face the same difficulties (I don’t assume your application’s gender, age, religion or cloud.
-And, of course, the language it is written in).
+Another important thing to mention is that the microservices architecture is just a subclass of a more broad and comprehensive cloud-native paradigm, which introduces even more challenges for development teams (out of the scope of this post).
+But whether you deploy microservices in the public cloud or totally on-prem, you will face the same difficulties.
+(I don’t assume your application’s gender, age, religion or cloud.
+And, of course, the language it is written in.)

 Microservices Architecture Creates Microservices Debugging Challenges

-So this is the world – your huge, cumbersome, full of legacy shitty code, written in some old-fashioned, boring dinosaur language monolith – starts falling apart into small tiny beautiful microservices.
+Imagine that your huge, cumbersome monolith full of shitty legacy code and written in some old-fashioned, boring dinosaur language starts falling apart into beautiful, tiny microservices.
 What can go wrong?

 A lot of things.
 And when they do go wrong you will find out that, all of a sudden, you can’t put a breakpoint in that new tiny beautiful microservice!
-You can’t make your favorite IDE debugger just stop there, you can’t see the stack, the variables values, the process memory, you can’t pause threads and step through the code line by line (well, I do assume language(s) here, sorry for that).
+You can’t make your favorite IDE debugger just stop there, you can’t see the stack, the values of variables, the process memory, you can’t pause threads and step through the code line by line (well, I do assume language(s) here, sorry for that).

 You can’t do all this because the suspicious code is now not just some class instance running at worst as another thread in the process your IDE is attached to.
 It is now a dedicated Docker container/Kubernetes pod where it runs written in another language: stateless, asynchronous, lonely.

 Or even worse, it is now a Lambda function, which is born and dies hundreds of times in a second somewhere in a distant cloud, throwing NPEs every time it starts.
-How in the world am I supposed to debug that?
+How in the world am I supposed to debug a microservice like that?
 What have I done?

-This post comes to rescue.
-There are a lot of techniques, tools, and even start up companies that have emerged to address this problem.
-It is a vibrant and constantly evolving (which is another way to say poor and incomplete) ecosystem that I will review in two steps: Microservices Local Debugging (this blog post) and Microservices Debugging in Production (stay tuned).
+This post comes to the rescue.
+There are a lot of techniques, tools, and even startup companies that have emerged to address this problem.
+It is a vibrant and constantly evolving (which is another way to say poor and incomplete) ecosystem that I will review in two steps: debugging microservices locally (this blog post) and debugging microservices in production.